 Where to put your paint samples to help make your color decision?

-Paint is one of those tricky (but most bang for your buck, if that makes sense) design choice to make.
+Paint is one of those tricky (but most bang for your buck, if that makes sense) design choices to make.
 Paint and colors will all relate to each other.
-Here are few places to consider placing your samples to make sure you color combination work in your space.
+Here are a few places to consider placing your samples to make sure your color combination works in your space.

 - Next to home decor and furniture items that you are keeping.
 If you love that new couch, then you really want to make sure that your new paint goes with it.

 - Next to your trim colors.
 Is your trim white or wood, this will impact the appearance of your paint.